aganm/sdl-weekend/README.md

 # OpenMP performance bug

 It was reported to me that OpenMP caused performance issues on gcc 9.
-If you happen to be using this compiler and have performance issues, please use clang instead and it should just work™.
+If you happen to be using this compiler and have performance issues, try using clang instead.

 # 1_shooter: Game instructions